Custom Class: header-search-container

 Values in Action

 A Brentwood education goes well beyond academic achievement.
 We guide our students to grow in integrity, self-understanding, resilience, and leadership.
 The school defines and communicates its Core Values, which permeate daily life and help build character.
 One example is our Lower School composting program, led by our 1st graders to keep food out of our landfills and provide nutrient-rich soil for use on the West Campus.
+But our values are the foundation of every program, in and out of the classroom.
 Read more

 Innovative Leadership